Are you thinking about a trip from Florence to Pisa and Lucca Italy?

 This is one of those sites that you learn about when you are in elementary school and it was a fantastic experience to see it in person!

 How Long Do I Need in Pisa?

 I am a fast traveler.
-I like to see as much as possible in a short amount of time but I believe most people would say that 3 hours in Pisa is plenty.
+I like to see as much as possible in a short amount of time but I believe most people would say that 3 hours is perfect for your Pisa day trip.

 What to Expect in Pisa

 One of the Seven Wonders of the World, “The Leaning Tower of Pisa” is the main attraction!
 This site really did not disappoint!

 I think it is absolutely amazing how this landmark has lasted centuries and is still a marvel to look at.
 It is located in the Piazza dei Miracoli or Square of Miracles.

 Let's explore the top things to do at he Leaning Tower of Pisa.

 1. Photographs at the Leaning Tower of Pisa

 The best part is taking pictures!
 There will normally be many tourists around but you can totally get the shots you are aiming for by standing along a fence some distance away from the actual tower.